tecolicom/actions-install-and-archive/README.md

 ![actions-install-and-archive](https://github.com/tecoli-com/actions-install-and-archive/actions/workflows/test.yml/badge.svg)

-This GitHub action execute given `command` for `target`, and archive installed files.
+This GitHub action execute given script, and archive installed files.
 Before installation, an epoch file is made, and any files those have newer timestamp than this epoch file are archived.

 This is a backend action for other series of actions and not supposed to be used from normal workflow.